reduxjs/redux/docs/API Reference/Store.md

 ### <a id='getState'></a>[`getState()`](#getState)

 Returns the current state tree of your application.
-It corresponds to the last value returned by the store’s reducer.
+It is equal to the last value returned by the store’s reducer.

 #### Returns

 *(any)*: The current state tree of your application.
-Its shape depends on what your reducer returns.

 <hr>